ISCPIF/viabilitree/example/circle/src/main/scala/viabilitree/approximation/example/circle/READMEcircle.md

 ## Output
-The computaiton of the approximation of the sphere 3D is done by the following code:
+The computation of the approximation of the sphere 3D is done by the following code:
 ```scala
    val res = approximate(approximation).get
 ```